 Using a Co-Signer to Meet Income Requirements

-If the sponsor's income alone does not meet LICO+30%, a co-signer (also called a co-sponsor) may be added.
-The co-signer is typically the sponsor's spouse or common-law partner.
+If the sponsor's income alone does not meet the minimum necessary income, the sponsor's spouse or common-law partner may join the application as a co-signer (co-sponsor).
 Key rules:

-- ✓ The co-signer must also sign the 20-year undertaking and become jointly financially responsible for the sponsored person
+- ✓ The co-signer signs the same undertaking (20 years for parents and grandparents) and becomes jointly responsible for the sponsored people

-- ✓ The co-signer must also be a Canadian citizen or permanent resident
+- ✓ The co-signer must also be a Canadian citizen, a permanent resident, or a person registered under the Canadian Indian Act

-- ✓ The combined income of the sponsor and co-signer may be used to meet the LICO+30% threshold
+- ✓ The sponsor and co-signer can combine their incomes to meet the income requirement

-- ✓ Both the sponsor and co-signer must provide 3 years of NOAs
+- ✓ Both the sponsor and the co-signer must provide their CRA Notices of Assessment for each of the 3 tax years

 Know your exact income threshold

-Our $149.99 pathway report calculates your LICO+30% requirement based on your family size and advises on the best sponsorship pathway for your income level.
+Our $79.99 immigration overview calculates your LICO+30% requirement based on your family size and covers the relevant sponsorship pathway options for your income level.

 Do I need to meet an income requirement to sponsor my spouse?+